Superannuation

 If you feel your employer might not be paying you your super entitlements contact us today.

 Super is paid on top of the minimum wages for your job and regular allowances.
 It is not paid on overtime.
-Super contributions are made to full-time, part-time and casual employees, as well as some contractors, so long as you earn more than the minimum threshold amount.
+Super contributions are made to full-time, part-time and casual employees, as well as some contractors.
 The payment of compulsory super contributions is enforced by the Australian Taxation Office (ATO).

 Some awards and agreements have their own extra super rights.